-You can set a maximum retention period of 3,155,760,000 seconds (100 years). > > For gsutil, when specifying a retention period, you use a > > Retention policy locks
+You can set a maximum retention period of 3,155,760,000 seconds (100 years).

+For the gcloud CLI, when specifying a retention period, you specify

+Retention policy locks

 When you lock a retention policy on a bucket, you prevent the policy from

 ever being removed or the retention period from ever being reduced (although